castrojo/ublue/README.md

 # ublue - Fedora Silverblue for Ubuntu Users

 TLDR: I've been using Ubuntu since 2004, however I want a [modern image based desktop](https://blog.verbum.org/2020/08/22/immutable-%E2%86%92-reprovisionable-anti-hysteresis/).
 Can I have my cake and eat it too?
-This is not a new distribution (whew!), just a different set of defaults.
+This is not a new distribution (whew!), just a different set of defaults and apps scripted up, with a dash of container goodies so can still also use Ubuntu.

 ## Scope